YK7188/YK_Lab/21-Validate MFA functions/README.md

 <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/21-MFA%20function/16.improve_your_signins.jpg" width="400">

-This prompt only appears when the user has at least one another method registered.
+This prompt only appears when the user has at least one other MFA method registered.

 ### Key Point